Serving Education Every Day!

 HAVE YOU HEARD THE GREAT NEWS!?
 School meals will be free of charge for all families again in the 2021-2022 school year.
 Read the USDA press release here.

-With funding from USDA, school meals are provided to all students free of charge for this school year.
-But, it is still important to apply for free or reduced price school meals if your family will need help when this program ends.
+Even though school meals are provided to ALL students free of charge for this school year, it is still important to apply for free or reduced price school meals if your family will need help when this program ends.
 Please apply now so that the transition back to the regular meal program is smooth.
 Apply for help paying for school meals - families with current income of less than $4,040 per month are eligible for meal benefits.

-Along with a dedicated group of SCASD faculty and staff volunteers, SCASD Food Services prepared, packaged and distributed 238,000 meals between March and August.
+Along with a dedicated group of SCASD faculty and staff volunteers, SCASD Food Services has prepared and distributed more than 800,000 free meals so far this year.
 School meals are the largest food security program in the United States.
-It was a gift to be able to continue to provide families with healthy food for their children even when schools are closed or for students who continue to learn at home due to the Covid-19 pandemic.
+It is a gift to be able to continue to provide families with healthy food for their children even when schools are closed or for students who continue to learn at home due to the Covid-19 pandemic.